 A. Please contact Community Action 503-648-6646.

-A. Loans and grants to individuals are available for housing rehabilitation and for downpayment assistance for first time homebuyers.
-Go to Housing Rehabilitation or First Time Homebuyer for more info.
+A. Loans and grants to individuals are available for housing rehabilitation.
+Go to the Housing Rehabilitation page.

 A. The Washington County CDBG program operates an annual funding cycle in three competitive categories: public facilities, infrastructure and public services.
 Types of projects include non-profit social service programs; facilities such as homeless shelters, senior centers, community centers, group homes, etc; and infrastructure projects that include, street improvements, sidewalks, water/sewer lines, etc. Only cities and non-profits are eligible applicants under the CDBG program for the competitive funding cycle.